bcleonard/100-days-of-code/r1-log.md

 # 100 Days Of Reading - R1 Log

+### Day 77: Sunday, March 25, 2018

+**Today's Progress**:  Finished Chapter 7 of Childred of the Storm (Star Trek: Voyager) by Kirsten Beyer

+**Thoughts**:  I've been reading daily, but I haven't been keeping track of it.

 ### Day 76: Saturday, March 24, 2018

 **Today's Progress**:  Finished Chapter 6 of Childred of the Storm (Star Trek: Voyager) by Kirsten Beyer